nanvel/blog/2016/06/es-notes.md

 #### Primary vs replica shards

-The number of primary shards in an index is fixed at the time that an index is created.
+The number of primary shards in an index is fixed at the time that an index is created (defaults to 5).
-The number of replica shards can be changed at any time.
+The number of replica shards can be changed at any time (defaults to 0).

 A replica shard is just a copy of a primary shard.
 Used to provide redundant copies of your data to protect against hardware failure, and to serve more read requests.